 Located in the Santa Monica Mountains along the busy 405 highway, the Getty Museum is a 110 acres hilltop complex.
 The white tram brings visitors from the parking lot to the six building compound.
 As you ascend, enjoy the view of the Brentwood neighborhood.
 Need to exercise?
 Walk up ¾ mile to access the entrance of the museum.

-Designated by Richard Irwin, the Getty Center architecture is distinct by its curvilinear design and the beige-colored stones.
+Designated by Richard Meier, the Getty Center architecture is distinct by its curvilinear design and the beige-colored stones.
 The architect worked with the natural topography to create an open complex in harmony with nature.
 Limited by two stories above grade, buildings are connected underground thanks to underpass corridors allowing artwork moves.

 The selection of material was important as the “stone expresses qualities the Getty Center celebrates: permanence, solidity, simplicity, warmth, and craftsmanship » [The Getty Center].
 As a result, 16,000 tons of travertine was imported from Italy.

 One of the highlights of the site is definitely the panoramic view.
 Crossed in between (or walked through) South and West Pavilion to access the Cactus Garden.
 From there, panorama extends as far as Santa Monica to the Pacific Ocean with the large street-grid of Los Angeles.
 This viewpoint is gorgeous during sunset!